rgreminger/tilburg-science-hub/docs/workflow/directories.md

 generated temporary or output files between different stages of the pipeline.
 Review the use situations for file exchanges [here](pipeline.md#project-components).

-- In simple terms, a file exchange "mirrors" (parts of) your generated files in `\gen`, so that you or your team members can download the outputs of previous pipeline stages.
+- In simple terms, a file exchange "mirrors" (parts of) your generated files in `/gen`, so that you or your team members can download the outputs of previous pipeline stages.

 !!! example "Use cases for file exchanges"